yarov3so/ParrotPeater/README.md

 6. Bear in mind that there will be a significant delay before you hear a reply, as ParrotPeater cannot receive and transmit simultaneously.
 7. Once a reply is heard, repeat steps 2 through 5 to transmit again.
 8. PRACTICE, PRACTICE, PRATICE!
 Switching between the two active frequencies correctly will take some getting used to, but I am sure you will become a master Parroteer in no time. ^^

+Feel free to experiment with different parameter values in the 'config.py' file and tweak them to your liking.
+The amateur radio hobby is, after all, firmly grounded in experimentation.

 Cheers!
 yarov3so (VA2ZLT)